Monday, 10 September 2018

 BEGUR FORT

-The inside fort land was encroached by the miscreants and cultivation was also done.
-After a stiff resistance from the public the encroachment was vacated.
-At present the 17th 18th century Sri Kashi Viswanath and Venugopala (Krishna) Swamy temples are there, renovated in the recent years.
+The inside fort land was encroached on by the miscreants and cultivation was also done.
+After stiff resistance from the public, the encroachment was vacated.
+At present the 17th 18th century Sri Kashi Viswanath and Venugopala (Krishna) Swamy temples have there, renovated in recent years.
 It was also claimed that the original Venugopala statue is kept at Vishweshwaraiah Museum.

 Moat around the fort